 Entrepreneurs are pretty helpful for survival, so evolution keeps them around.
 They create social and economic growth, drive innovation so we don’t die, pioneer venturing (into new lands or app ideas), and do lots of other humanity-sustaining things.

 These Special Brains Have Fun Features

-The founder brain is built with a whole assortment of fun features.
+The founder brain is built with a whole assortment of unique features.

 These superpowers are a founder’s armor that help them do the impossible.
-Traits like unprecedented creativity and innovation, extreme goal attainment and achievement motivation, and abnormally high risk propensity are seen in many successful entrepreneurs.
+Traits like an atypical knack for creativity and innovation, extreme goal attainment and achievement motivation, and abnormally high risk propensity are seen in many successful entrepreneurs.